My choice of wealth machine is mainly through individual stock prospecting.

 Too deep or too shallow?
 I honestly won’t know.
 I reviewed the whole material and think it is a lot for folks with no background to take in, in 5 days.

 Luckily, it’s online so you can space them out and focus on them.

 I don’t think it is shallow coming from someone who does stock prospecting myself.
 In the past, I came across companies that I would struggle to make sense of their business model, cash flow model and I realize some little nuances of the investment quadrant is something that I can add to my arsenal.

 These nuances that I talked about, you may or may not be able to pick them up.
 It depends on the depth of experience you have.

-Live Workshops ties up the loose ends.
-Unless you are super introverted like myself, you will prefer to interact with a live human being.
-My experience with BIGS Live is that we learn the most through life interactions where real life scenarios are brought out and discussed.
+Live Workshops shows brings what you learn full circle.
+Unless you are super introverted like me, you will prefer to interact with a live human being.
+My experience with BIGS Live is that we learn the most through life interactions where real-life scenarios are brought out and discussed.

 You could lose 10% of your investments and not learn the right lessons to propel you forward.
 A lot of folks might start off stock investing with a capital of $5,000.
 It is quite easy to envision them losing 10% of that capital.
 That is almost equivalent to this course fee.

-The easy conclusions is that you pick the wrong stock.
-You bought at the wrong prices.
+The easy conclusion is that you pick the wrong stock.
+You bought it at the wrong prices.
 You shouldn’t have listened to unreliable sources.

 However, these are very superficial conclusions.
 They might have masked the deeper problem.
 That is, you lack the right level of competency to prospect the stocks well.

-I cut a lot of my potential losses because I stay away from either things I do not understand, companies that show questionable financials, companies whose majority shareholders carry out funny actions.
+I cut a lot of my potential losses because I stay away from either thing I do not understand, companies that show questionable financials, companies whose majority shareholders carry out funny actions.